Spiritual but not Religious: Chasing the Divine

 Earl Lectures and Leadership Conference: January 26 - 28, 2010

-This year’s Earl Lectures, January 26-28, will explore the increasingly popular phrase spiritual, but not religious.
+Earl Lectures 2010 explored the increasingly popular phrase spiritual, but not religious.
 “Spiritual, but not religious” includes those who glean inspiration solely from nature and the physical world around them, as well as those who prefer to divorce themselves from institutional structures.
 The phrase also refers to some who are alienated from organized religion—refugees from a house of worship that has not accepted or affirmed them.
 “Spiritual but not religious” can also describe those who find church irrelevant or who prefer to worship in individual and private ways.

 What is the essential difference between spiritual and religious?
 What can religious institutions learn from those who claim to be one and not the other?
 And what kind of critique can those who call themselves “religious” be asking about the description “spiritual, but not religious“?
-Join us as Earl Lecturers Matthew Fox, Scotty McLennan, Melissa Wilcox, and Donna Allen explore these vital questions that affect all of us who “chase the divine.”
+Earl Lecturers included Matthew Fox, Scotty McLennan, Melissa Wilcox, and Donna Allen.

 Linda Tillery and the Cultural Heritage Choir